dbcollection/dbcollection/README.rst

 are used.

-**dbcollection** allows users to focus on more important tasks like prototyping new models or testing them in different datasets without having to incur the loss of time spent managing datasets or creating/modyfing scripts to load/fetch data by taking advantage of the work of the community that shared these resources.
+**dbcollection** allows users to focus on more important tasks like prototyping new models or testing them in different datasets without having to incur the loss of spending time managing datasets or creating/modyfing scripts to load/fetch data by taking advantage of the work of the community that shared these resources.